Have you ever wondered what it is that draws people together, and what it is that pulls you apart in relationships?

 Perhaps the answer lies in your attachment style.

-Your early patterns of attachment can affect your adult relationships, and also relationships with your children.
-They fall into two main categories of Secure and Insecure Attachment.
+Attachment styles fall into two main categories of Secure and Insecure Attachment.

 Insecure Attachment Styles